The multicluster-controlplane

 Field apiserver

-contains config for the controlplane apiserver:
+contains configuration for the controlplane apiserver:

 externalHostname

-is a integer variable indicating the binding port of multicluster controlplane apiserver.
+- Integer variable indicating the binding port of multicluster controlplane apiserver.
 The default value is9443

-is a string variable indicating the CA Key file forcaFile
+- String variable indicating the CA Key file forcaFile

 Field etcd

-contains config for the controlplane etcd:
+contains configuration for the controlplane etcd:

 mode